dotnet/standard/docs/governance/README.md

 * **Widely-used APIs**.
-In order to enable a vibrant .NET ecosystem, it's important to have a common vocabulary of types that library authors can rely on.
+In order to enable a vibrant .NET ecosystem, it's important to have a common vocabulary of types that library authors can rely on (often called *exchange types*).
 Thus, it's beneficial to add widely used APIs to the .NET Standard as it simplifies building reusable libraries with a minimal number of dependencies.